 - Related Content: DHL Tracking Number Not Found – A Complete Guide

-My Package is Stuck on the “En route to DHL eCommerce Distribution Center” Update
+Package Stuck on the “En route to DHL eCommerce Distribution Center” Update

-If you bear in mind that you will see this status until the package is with DHL, it can mitigate the worry of the alert being around too long.
+If you bear in mind that you will see this status until the package is with DHL, it can mitigate the worry of the alert sticking around.

 However, what do you do if you see the update for more than a few days?
 What may have caused the hold-up?